Table of Contents

 This principle states that different traits are inherited independently of each other.
 So, having purple flowers doesn’t mean a pea plant will necessarily be tall.
 The genes for flower color and height sort independently during gamete formation.

-So, the basics of Mendelian genetics are that traits can be dominant or recessive, genes separate during the formation of gametes, and different traits are passed on independently of each other.
-Mendel’s principles laid the foundation for our understanding of how traits are passed from one generation to the next.
+So, the basics of Mendelian genetics state that traits can be dominant or recessive, genes separate during the formation of gametes, and different traits pass on independently of each other.
+Mendel’s principles laid the foundation for our understanding of how traits transfer from one generation to the next.

 DNA Structure and Replication